BenQuigley/wtfvhs/README.md

 This site uses Flask, Bootstrap, and Heroku.
 Its source code is available here on Github, where you are welcome to contribute to it; pull requests and bug reports are welcome.

-The minimal "who is my character" format was stolen from the [Who the fuck is my #DND character](http://www.whothefuckismydndcharacter.com/) generator by [Ryan Grant](https://twitter.com/ryanjgrant).
+The minimal "who the fuck is my character" format was stolen from the [Who the fuck is my #DND character](http://www.whothefuckismydndcharacter.com/) generator by [Ryan Grant](https://twitter.com/ryanjgrant).